 A SOCIAL SECURITY ANALYSIS REQUIRES THE FOLLOWING INFORMATION FROM YOU:

-- Complete the Information Form that appears after you select CLICK HERE TO GET STARTED.
+1. Information Form: It appears after you select CLICK HERE TO GET STARTED below.
 One for each member of a couple.
 It comes directly to me when you hit SEND.